G-Core/product-documentation/documentation/cloud/database-for-postgresql/manage-postgresql-servers.md

    --2--Before: "before-the-beginning"
    --2--psql client: "connect-using-the-psql-client"
    --2--pgAdmin: "connect-using-pgadmin"
-pageTitle: A Guide on how to Manage a PostgreSQL Server. | Gcore
+pageTitle: A Guide on how to Manage a PostgreSQL Server | Gcore
-pageDescription: This guide describes how to manage (create, get credentials, update version, connect and delete) a PostgreSQL server..
+pageDescription: This guide describes how to manage (create, get credentials, update version, connect and delete) a PostgreSQL server.
 ---
 #  Manage a PostgreSQL server